What is Day Habilitation?

 How to get started with Day Habilitation Services

 Most people access Day Habilitation through the Developmental Disabilities (DD) Waiver.
-In some cases, private insurance or other funding sources may be used, though that’s less common.
-Eligibility is determined through Case Management Agencies (CMAs), and in the Grand Junction area, this is provided through Rocky Mountain Health Plans (RMHP).
+Private insurance or other funding sources may occasionally be used.
+Eligibility is determined through Case Management Agencies (CMAs)—in the Grand Junction area, this is provided through Rocky Mountain Health Plans (RMHP).

 Ready to begin?
-We’d love to hear from you!
-To start the enrollment process, contact us.
-Our friendly staff will take the time to walk you through everything, answer your questions, and help you explore the services that are right for you.
+Contact us to start the enrollment process.
+Our friendly staff will walk you through everything, answer your questions, and help you explore the services that are right for you.

 Frequently Asked Questions (FAQs)